Note: This story was originally published on November 28, 2017.

 Granville Island is one of the city’s most popular attractions.
 It is home to a bustling public market, a huge range of artist studios, live entertainment venues, and excellent waterfront dining.
 You can also board one of four vessels owned and operated by Wild Whales Vancouver.
 Some boats are open air, others are semi-covered, and all are equipped with washrooms and hydrophones so you can hear the whales communicate.

 The unique thing about Wild Whales is that each of their vessels is booked for a single departure each day.
 This means no rushing back to the dock for the next scheduled tour, so they can truly take their time and go wherever the whales are hanging out that day.
-As such, tour times can be anywhere from three to six hours.
+As such, tour times can be anywhere from three to five hours.
 Luckily, the Granville Island Public Market is the perfect place to stock up on provisions before you depart.

 When: April through October